WELCOME TO LAMASSU PHARMA, LLC

 RABI HANNA, MD

-CMO and Co-Founder
+Co-Founder

 Chair of Pediatric Oncology at Cleveland Clinical, significant experience in drug development and clinical trials.
 Dr. Hanna doubled the size of his department in less than 8 years and made it a nationally recognized program, leading over 70 doctors and researchers.
 Dr. Hanna works closely with pharmaceutical companies and serves on the boards of several companies: Jazz pharmaceutical: Defitelio advisory board, Celgene: Luspatercept advisory board, Incyte : GVHD Advisory board, Novartis: Kymriah Advisory board, Atara Biotheraputics, and he is on the board of FACT Federation for the Accreditation of Cellular Therapies.